 Moreover, for the devices that are constantly connected to a power supply, cyber attacks on the electrical grid also pose a threat.

-Bad news!
-Did you know that small and mid-size businesses are now attracting more and more attention from cybercriminals?
+Did you know that mid-size and small businesses are now attracting more and more attention from cybercriminals?
 Wonder why?

-Quite often, small firms don’t consider cybersecurity a priority and fail to make the necessary allocations in their budgets.
+Quite often, small business owners don’t consider cyber security a priority and fail to make the necessary allocations in their budgets.
 Unfortunately, cyber attackers know this.
 Penny-wise, but pound-foolish.
-Cybersecurity rules and regulations may be tough to keep up with as the information technology and computer industries continue to develop at the current pace.
+Cyber security rules and regulations may be tough to keep up with as the information technology and computer industries continue to develop at the current pace.
 But these rules exist for good reason.

 This, in turn, spurs the activity of cyber criminals who take advantage of the situation.
 The lack of an in-house expert who is focused solely on cyber security reflects negatively on your business and indicates that you don’t take your customers’ privacy seriously enough.

-Even if everything looks perfectly fine and you feel there’s nothing to worry about, regular security assessments are mandatory.
+Even if everything looks perfectly fine and you feel there’s nothing to worry about, regular security assessments are mandatory for big, mid-size and small businesses.
 Just the same as regular medical checkups are a must to maintain the health of your body.

-The pen-testing services include various methods of proof-testing your computer systems against breaches, identifying known software vulnerabilities, finding out the level of your employees’ cybersecurity awareness, making sure the company is compliant with cybersecurity regulations, checking the organization’s readiness to cope with security incidents and other related issues.
+The pen-testing services include various methods of proof-testing your computer systems against possible cyber attacks and data breaches, identifying known software vulnerabilities, finding out the level of your employees’ cyber security awareness, making sure the company is compliant with cyber security regulations, checking the organization’s readiness to cope with security incidents and other related issues.

 While we are getting ready with your test results, could you kindly share your email